Overview

 Verification and troubleshooting

-After the configuration is applied and deployed to test users or groups, admins can verify the integration using the Ready tool at https://ready.surepath.ai.
+After the configuration is applied and deployed to test users or groups, admins can verify the integration using the SurePath AI Ready tool.
 Users whose traffic is being redirected should see successful validation results for both certificate trust and network configuration.
-If either test fails, admins should verify that the URL list, custom category, certificate installation, and forwarding policy are all configured correctly and that the policy is being applied to the intended user population.
+If either test fails, admins should verify that the Destination Profile, custom category, certificate installation, and forwarding policy are all configured correctly and that the policy is being applied to the intended user population.